jagprog5/roguelike-sprite-compression/README.md

 The next n bytes is the DimType width for the image.
 The next n bytes is the DimType height for the image.

-The file ends with an width * height array of PaletteIdType indices into the palette.
+The file ends with an width * height array of PaletteIdType indices into the palette (row major).